A Visit to Kollsvík Cove in the Westfjords - the smallest Settlement in Iceland

 Don't forget to sign the guestbook by the information sign before you leave Kollsvík :)

-Turn right from road 612 onto road 615 leading to Hænuvík and Kollsvik coves, just after you pass (or visit) the museum Hnjótur - Minjasafn Egils Ólafssonar, which I recommend visiting.
+Turn right onto road 615, which leads to Hænuvík and Kollsvik coves, just after you pass (or visit) the museum Hnjótur - Minjasafn Egils Ólafssonar, which I recommend visiting.

 Have a lovely time at Kollsvík in the beautiful Westfjords :)